BIGJRA/BIGJRA.github.io/rejuv.md

 Defeating the trainer down from here, head down and right.
 A rock at the bottom will contain a *Steel Gem.* Up, left, down and, left, there is another pond.
-The rock at the top right has a *Reverse Candy.* Head to the left when you can: going left and up you’ll find a *Mineral Ball* hidden in the top pillar.
+The rock at the top right has a *Reverse Candy.* Head to the left when you can: going left and up you'll find a *Mineral Ball* hidden in the top pillar.
 Head back to the right.
 There is a shining object on the ground in the middle with the pillars: it is the *Ancient Wing.* The pillar to the left of this has a hidden *Green Shard* in the top left.
-There’s a *Blue Shard* to the right.
+There's a *Blue Shard* to the right.
 Hug this wall on the right and go down until you see a small rock, in it is a hidden *Sun Stone.* A small pillar further down on this wall contains a *Red Shard.*
 Head up the ladder here, the rock on the right contains a *Grass Gem.*